ahmedsatti101/events-platform-project/README.md

 1. Go to [Demo app](https://cyclingevents.netlify.app/)

-2. On the app homepage click on `Sign Up`
+2. On the app homepage click on `Sign Up` to create an account
-3. Enter email and password
+3. Enter an email and password
 4. Click `Sign up`
 5. Navigate to https://cyclingevents.netlify.app/add-admin
-2. Enter the email of the user
+2. Enter the email you signed up with
 3. Click `Submit`
-4. In the navigation bar, you will able to see the `Create event` and `Add admin` menu items.
+4. Refresh the app to see the `Create event` and `Add admin` menu items in the navigation bar.

 ### Local app

 #### Add adminitrator
 To add new administrator user:

-1. Run the app `npm run start`
+1. Run the app with `npm run start`
 2. On the app homepage click on `Sign Up`
 3. Enter email and password
-4. Click `Sign in`
+4. Click `Sign up`

 Make yourself an Administrator
 1. Navigate to http://localhost:3000/add-admin
-2. Enter the email of the user
+2. Enter the email you signed up with
 3. Click `Submit`
-4. In the navigation bar, you will able to see the `Create event` and `Add admin` menu items.
+4. Refresh the app to see the `Create event` and `Add admin` menu items in the navigation bar.